ZQWang39/Udacity-Project-3.-Weather-Journal-App/README.md

+Project Weather Journal App

+3rd Project for UDACITY NanoDegree

+Overview

+This project requires to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This will require modifying the server.js file and the website/app.js file.

+File:

+Website Folder
+   img Folder
+   app.js
+   index.html
+   style.css

+server.js
+package-lock.json
+package.json

+In Terminal Install Node and packages: npm install express npm install cors npm install body-parser
+Must have Key from OpenWeatherAPI for the project to run In APP.js file add the API_KEY.

+RunningProject

+In the terminal run the server Node Server.js
+Open the HTML file in the browser

+Packages used in the project:
+express
+cors
+body-parser

 Weather-Journal App Project

 The purpose of this project is to create an asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.